rafelafrance/traiter/README.md

 **Note** All terms, traits, and extraction methods are unique to the body of literature being mined so this repository only contains truly universal terms, traits or, for that matter, functions used across many research domains.

 ## SpaCy Entities vs Traits:
-- **A trait is just an annotated spaCy entity.** That is we're treating traits (aka attributes) as if they were their own entity.
-This has the advantage in that we can use named entity recognition (NER) techniques on them.
+- *A trait is just an annotated spaCy entity.* That is, I'm treating traits (aka attributes) as if they were their own entity.
+This has the advantage in that I can use named entity recognition (NER) techniques on them.
 We can also use standard entity link methods for linking traits to entities.
 - There may (or not) be several layers of entities and traits.
 For instance, a plant SPECIES (a top-level entity) may have FLOWERs (a secondary or sub-entity) and those FLOWERs will have a set of characteristic COLORs (a trait).
 - We leverage normal spaCy entities to build traits.
-Sometimes we will also use spaCy's NER entities as building block traits.
+Sometimes I will use spaCy's NER entities as building block traits.

-## Parsing strategy
+## Rule-based parsing strategy
 1. Have experts identify relevant terms and target traits.
 2. We use expert identified terms to label terms using spaCy's phrase matchers.
 These are sometimes traits themselves but are more often used as anchors for more complex patterns of traits.
 3. We then build up more complex terms from simpler terms using spaCy's rule-based matchers repeatedly until there is a recognizable trait.
 See the image below.
 4. We may then link traits to each other (entity relationships) using spaCy's dependency matchers.
    1. Typically, a trait gets linked to a higher level entity like SPECIES <--- FLOWER <--- {COLOR, SIZE, etc.} and not peer to peer like PERSON <---> ORG.
    2. Also note that sometimes the highest level entity is assumed by its context.
-For instance, if a web page is a description of a newly found species then we don't need to parse the species name in the document.
+For instance, if a web page is a description of a newly found species then I don't need to parse the species name in the document.

 ![parsing example](assets/anoplura_rules.png)